local homepage | institutional homepage | weblog | lars.frers@fu-berlin.de

 Contents

-Before that I completed the research project Geodata, Policing and Urban Development (developed by Jan Wehrheim and Susanne Krasmann) at the University of Hamburg.
+Before starting to work at USN, I completed the research project Geodata, Policing and Urban Development (developed by Jan Wehrheim and Susanne Krasmann) at the University of Hamburg.
 My job was to do a pre-study that generates an overview of how German police and urban development institutions use crime-related geodata.
 More specifically we looked at how they use GIS to visualize this data, and how these actors link different kinds of data with each other to produce meaningful graphs, live maps, and so forth.
 In this study I used a standardized survey for the first time – we then integrated the quantitative data with expert interviews and qualitative approaches.

 In 2009 and 2010 I participated in the Norwegian research project Routes, Roads and Landscapes : Aesthetic Practices en route, 1750 - 2015.
 For this project I performed research on rest stops along the Norwegian Tourist Route – an exceptionally interesting and rewarding setting.
 The pecha kucha style video below provides an overview of my contribution to the Routes project: